mrperfectpandit/mrperfectpandit/README.md

 **Talking about Personal Stuffs:**

-- 👨‍🏛 I'm currently a student at **trash university**.
+- 👨‍🏛 I'm currently a student at **AKTU**.
-- 💻 Major is big data technology and application.
+- 💻 Major is big data technology ML/AI and its application.
-- 🌱 I'm currently learning **Web development and English**.
+- 🌱 I'm currently learning **Web development and Statistics/Data Science**.
-- 🤔 My hobbies are **playing chess and running**.
+- 🤔 My hobbies are **playing chess and food🍕**.
 - 💼 I am an **obsessive-compulsive disorder**.
 - 💬 If you have any questions, **just ask me**.